 Overview.
-Under the terms of the ICP, each A. H. Belo executive officer is eligible to receive an annual cash incentive bonus based on financial performance objectives established in the annual financial plan approved by the Board of Directors or other management objectives (such as individual non-financial objectives) approved by the Board of Directors.
-The financial and non-financial performance objectives may vary from year to year and reflect the cyclical nature of A. H. Belo's businesses due to fluctuating advertising demand and changes in media usage habits by consumers and advertisers, and other competitive conditions, including recruiting and retaining talent.
-All NEOs, with the exception of Mr. Moise, participate in the annual cash incentive bonus program.
+Under the terms of the ICP, each A. H. Belo executive officer is eligible to receive an annual cash incentive bonus based on financial performance objectives established in the annual financial plan approved by the Board of Directors or other management objectives (such as individual objectives) approved by the Board of Directors.
+The financial and individual objectives may vary from year to year and reflect the cyclical nature of A. H. Belo's businesses due to fluctuating advertising demand and changes in media usage habits by consumers and advertisers, and other competitive conditions, including recruiting and retaining talent.
+All NEOs participate in the annual cash incentive bonus program.

-Specific Program for 2013.
-The Compensation Committee established a 2013 target bonus opportunity for the NEOs expressed as a percentage of base salary as follows: Mr. Moroney - 70% (for the period January through

-August) and 85% (for the period September through December); Ms. Engel - 55%; Mr. Mong - 45%; Mr. Blizzard - 45%; and Mr. Decherd - 85%.
-With the exception of the target bonus percentage increase in connection to Mr. Moroney's appointment to Chairman, President and Chief Executive Officer, the target bonus percentages for NEOs remain unchanged from 2012.
-In setting the target bonus award opportunities for NEOs, the Committee took into account both pay-for-performance and retention considerations and used Towers Watson survey data as a market guide.
+Specific Program for 2016.
+The Compensation Committee established a 2016 target bonus opportunity for the NEOs expressed as a percentage of base salary as follows: Mr. Moroney -85%; Ms. Murray -40%; Mr. Moise -55%; Ms. Larkin -35%; and Mr. O'Hara -35%.
+The 2016 target bonus percentages for the NEOs remain unchanged from 2015.
+In setting the target bonus award opportunities for NEOs, the Committee took into account both pay-for-performance and retention considerations and used survey data provided by Mercer as a market guide.

-In order to calculate achievement under the ICP with respect to 2013 incentive bonuses, the Compensation Committee selected EBITDA as the financial performance measure, and individual non-financial objectives as the non-financial performance measure.
-The weighting given to these factors was 50% for EBITDA and 50% for individual non-financial objectives.
-For bonus calculation purposes, the Company defines EBITDA as earnings before interest, taxes, depreciation and amortization, with impairment expense, net investment-related gains or losses, and other income and expense added back, and with certain other adjustments which are described under "- EBITDA Goals and Results for 2013" below.
+In order to calculate achievement under the ICP with respect to 2016 incentive bonuses for Mr. Moroney, Ms. Murray, Mr. Moise, Ms. Larkin, and Mr. O'Hara, the Compensation Committee selected Publishing, Marketing Services, and consolidated Company EBITDA, and Publishing and Marketing Services revenue as the financial performance measures, and individual objectives, both financial and non-financial, as a performance measure.
+Beginning in 2016, payouts of any bonuses to the executive officers under the annual cash incentive program required the Company's overall achievement of at least 70% of target consolidated EBITDA.
+Each NEO was eligible to receive an annual cash incentive bonus based 50% on financial performance objectives and 50% on individual objectives.
+For all NEOs, the weighting given to the financial performance measures was 20% against consolidated Company EBITDA, 20% against Publishing EBITDA, 20% against Marketing Services EBITDA, 20% against Publishing revenue, and 20% against Marketing Services revenue.
+For bonus calculation purposes, the Company defines EBITDA as earnings before interest, taxes, depreciation and amortization, with impairment expense, net investment-related gains or losses, and other income and expense added back, and with certain other adjustments which are described under "- Financial Performance Goals and Results for 2016" below.